Large-scale shell-model investigation of $2\nu$ECEC in $^{132}$Ba and $^{78}$Kr

+In our calculations for $^{78}$Se, the predicted $Q_s$ values for the $2^+_1$, $4^+_1$, and $6^+_1$ states are negative, consistent with the observed $Q_s$ values available for the $2^+_1$ and $4^+_1$ states \cite{Hayakawa}.
+The comparison between the shell-model predicted and experimental $Q_s$ values for these states is reported in Table \ref{table:BE2_78Kr}.
+However, the predicted $Q_s$ values for the $8^+_1$ and $10^+_1$ states are positive.
+Therefore, we have also calculated the $8^+_2$ and $10^+_2$ states, located at 3858 and 4875 keV, respectively, which are closer to the observed $8^+$ and $10^+$ states of the g.s. band than the predicted $8^+_1$ and $10^+_1$ states.
+The $Q_s$ values for the $8^+_2$ and $10^+_2$ states are negative, similar to those of the $2^+_1$, $4^+_1$, and $6^+_1$ states.
+The negative $Q_s$ values for the $2^+_1$, $4^+_1$, $6^+_1$, $8^+_2$, and $10^+_2$ states imply positive $\beta_2$ values, indicating prolate deformation, consistent with $\beta_2$ value of the previous study \cite{Moreno}.
 In the odd-$Z$ and odd-$N$ intermediate nucleus $^{78}_{35}$Br$_{43}$, the shell-model predicted low-lying energy levels are plotted relative to the $1^+_1$ state for comparison with the experimental data (see Fig. \ref{spectrum_78Kr}).
+Although the calculated g.s. is $2^-$, the $1^+_1$ state lies 0.372 MeV higher in energy.
 Most of the calculated excited states show quite reasonable agreement with the experimental levels, which strengthens the predictive efficiency of the employed GWBXG effective interaction.
 Previously, we compared the theoretical and experimental $B(E2)$ strengths in $^{78}$Kr and $^{78}$Se using effective charges $(1.7, 1.1)e$.
-In the present study, the calculated $B(E2)$ values show further improvement over the earlier results \cite{Patel_78Kr}, achieving better consistency with the experimental data, as reported in Table \ref{table:BE2_78Kr}.
-This improved agreement reinforces the reliability of the present model space in estimating NME for the $2\nu$ECEC process in $^{78}$Kr.
-Similar to $^{132}$Cs, the experimental $B(E2)$ values are unavailable for any states in $^{78}$Br; therefore, the shell-model predictions are also not reported.
+In the present study, the calculated $B(E2)$ values show further improvement over the earlier results \cite{Patel_78Kr}, achieving better consistency with the experimental data, as reported in Table \ref{table:BE2_78Kr}, while the excitation energies do not show much improvement, as the earlier calculations already reproduced the experimental spectra well.
+This improved agreement supports the adequacy of the present model space for describing the underlying nuclear structure relevant to the $2\nu$ECEC process in $^{78}$Kr.
+Similar to $^{132}$Cs, the experimental $B(E2)$ values are unavailable for any states in $^{78}$Br; therefore, only the shell-model predictions are reported.